OGProgrammer/terraform-aws-jenkins/README.md

 To ssh `ssh admin@x.x.x.x`

 Jenkins UI can be seen browsed at `x.x.x.x:8080` where x.x.x.x is the output IP address of the ec2 instance.

+### Destroying

+Just run `./tf-destroy.sh` but in order to finalize cleanup you'll need to delete one last thing manually.

+*There is a 250 GB drive mounted to Jenkins that is not destroyed when you destroy the instance with terraform, you have to manually goto [AWS EC2 Volumes](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Volumes:sort=desc:createTime) and destroy the drive that way.*

+This is to prevent critical production data from getting destroyed but yea, I even keep forgetting to kill these drives...

+#### TODOs

+This could probably be further improved by using Ansible, Puppet, Chef, or something like that to provision any OS.
+This is really locked to Debian at the moment.